This Thanksgiving, there is just one thought in my mind, I have so much to be thankful for.

 After pulling off the road, I realized that this might just be “it”.
 I calmly got out of the van, walked up the road to get a signal on my phone, and called for a tow truck.
 After waiting for an hour with no tow truck, I felt that safety was most important, so I started up the car and very slowly made our way to the next town.

 We found a hotel, where the manager ended up discounting our room by %50, and on Monday, started looking for a transmission mechanic.
-I looked in a phone, and one particular place caught my eye.
+I looked in a phone book, and one particular place caught my eye.
 Upon arrival I found a mechanic who was willing to look over our vehicle, he was very intrigued by our mission work, and, after explaining about our ministry, and what we were doing traveling through Mexico with six children, he shared with me his story.

 He had been raised a catholic, yet had not really walked with God much in his life.
 Two years ago two of his children died, and it broke his life.
 He told me how much it meant to him that we were dedicating our lives to serving the poor, the orphaned, the vulnerable, that we cared for both their eternal souls, and their earthly lives, that we worked hard to provide the children with life skills so that they can lead productive lives.